plinnie/soundlet/README.md

 ## How does soundlet work?

 Soundlet uses different wavelet filter banks (i.e. 'frequencie bands') and applies a different gain per bank.
 The wavelet to apply is user selectable.

+> [!CAUTION]
+> Some wavelets are very senstive to gain changes.
+For this reason Soundlet clips at +10 dB.
+> Still do not put the volume to loud when playing with different wavelets.

 ![Screenshot](assets/images/screenshot.png)